kevbot18/Cyber-Security-Club/README.md

 This repository holds the source files for the UNH Cyber Security Club website being developed in ENGL502.

+The development version of the site is at https://jolly-poitras-197c4b.netlify.com/

 ## Setup

 The website is using [Hugo](https://gohugo.io/) to make maintaining and updating the site easier.